knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 ``
 Look how the app looks now.

+Don't forget to take [the survey](https://forms.office.com/Pages/ResponsePage.aspx?id=nJI1Z7-dO0efxl-9zSyfxNTaqbpUJNVEk7M4YjQLI45UNU9WSk8wVVlFTjVXRUcxQUJTRFo2SlNMRy4u)!

 Once you have completed these exercises, the App should look something like this:

 <img src="https://user-images.githubusercontent.com/16801415/233607926-6053f850-a3c7-45ad-8863-aafd9c3588cf.png" height="500"> <img src="https://user-images.githubusercontent.com/16801415/233607874-2382b10c-19ff-411f-b092-245eba4028e9.png" height="500"> <img src="https://user-images.githubusercontent.com/16801415/233607805-32a555a2-0054-40f2-975c-f18d01cb5bb9.png" height="500">

 Note that this might look different with iOS and Android.

+If you want to take your Ionic skills to the next level, I encourage you to try creating your own app using the instructions below.
+Good luck!

 ## How to Create a New Project with Ionic

 1. To create a new project, run the command ``ionic start``.